 10 American Public Human Service Association.
-Updated Information on Hurricane Katrina and Rita Disaster Policies and Assistance. http://www.aphsa.org/katrina/disasterpolicy9-30-05.asp.
-04 Aug 2005.
+Updated Information on Hurricane Katrina and Rita Disaster Policies and Assistance. www.aphsa.org/katrina/disasterpolicy9-30-05.asp/Page not available/04 Aug 2006.

-- Flexibility for Displaced Workers Act became law on September 23, 2005, when President Bush \geq signed H.R.
-3761 into law as P.L.
-109-72.
-The measure was introduced as the Flexibility for Displaced Workers Act by Rep. Charles Boustany (R-La.).
-It will help displaced Gulf Coast workers seeking employment and training through the DOL National Emergency Grant (NEG) program.
-It gives additional flexibility under the NEG program to provide temporary disaster relief and employment and training help to victims in the Gulf Coast region.
+seeking employment and training through the U.S. Department of Labor's National Emergency Grant (NEG) program.
+It gives additional flexibility under the NEG to provide temporary disaster relief and employment and training help to victims in the Gulf Coast region.
 DOL has issued \$191 million in emergency grants to states, and there are no additional resources authorized under the law.
 It does make NEG funds available to displaced workers for employment projects outside the designated Hurricane Katrina disaster area.
-It requires the Secretary of Labor to give priority to states in which areas have suffered a major disaster, and in the remaining states that have been most heavily affected.
-It allows NEG funds to be used to provide displaced workers with public sector jobs for up to six months; expands NEG eligibility to displaced individuals unemployed at the time of the disaster as well as those with no prior work history; and authorizes NEG payments to Gulf Coast residents not eligible for unemployment compensation or whose unemployment compensation has expired and who are participating in re-employment activities. - TANF Emergency Response and Recovery Act became law on September 21, 2005, when President Bush signed H.R.
+It requires the Secretary of Labor to give priority to states in which areas have suffered a major disaster and in the remaining states that have been most heavily affected.
+It allows NEG funds to be used to provide displaced workers with public sector jobs for up to six months; expands NEG eligibility to displaced individuals unemployed at the time of the disaster, as well as those with no prior work history; and authorizes NEG payments to Gulf Coast residents not eligible for unemployment compensation or whose unemployment compensation has expired and who are participating in re-employment activities.

+- TANF Emergency Response and Recovery Act Becomes Law, P.L.
+109-68 On September 21, 2005, when President Bush signed H.R.
 3672 into law as P.L.
 109-68.
 The legislation allows states to use TANF funds for any fiscal year to provide any benefits or services under the state program to families affected by Hurricane Katrina.
-It also allows states serving evacuees with short-term, emergency assistance to draw from the TANF contingency fund.
+It also allows states serving evacuees with short-term emergency assistance to draw from the TANF contingency fund.
 States would not be required to pay a match or meet the 100 percent maintenance-of-effort (MOE) requirement to access the contingency fund.
-For states to qualify for reimbursement for payment of these short-term cash benefits to evacuees, the evacuee may not be receiving cash benefits from the home state.
+For states to qualify for reimbursement for payment of these short-term cash benefits to evacuees, the evacuee may not be receiving cash benefits from his or her home state.
 It also provides grants for up to a 20 percent increase in TANF funds for Mississippi, Alabama, and Louisiana.
-Certain requirements and penalties associated with TANF time limits and work requirements for the three affected states would be waived. - The Assistance for Individuals with Disabilities Affected by Hurricanes Katrina and Rita Act of 2005 became law when President Bush signed H.R.
-3864, a bill introduced by Rep. Charles Boustany (R- La.) on September 30, 2005.
+Certain requirements and penalties associated with TANF time limits and work requirements for the three affected states would be waived. - The Assistance for Individuals with Disabilities Affected by Hurricanes Katrina and Rita Act of 2005 President Bush signed H.R.
+3864, a bill introduced by Rep. Charles Boustany (R-La.) into law on September 30, 2005.
 The bill aims to provide vocational rehabilitation services to individuals with disabilities affected by Hurricane Katrina and Hurricane Rita.
-Specific provisions include the reallotment of Rehabilitation Act funds to give preference to affected states, and proposal of a waiver of non-federal share requirements to enable individuals with disabilities to participate in reconstruction and other disaster assistance activities.
+Specific provisions include the reallotment of Rehabilitation Act funds to give preference to affected state and proposal of a waiver of non-federal share requirements to enable individuals with disabilities to participate in reconstruction and other disaster assistance activities.

-In the future, Congress and the President may act on currently pending bills that may continue to aid Mississippi's recovery efforts.
+In the future, Congress and the President may act on pending bills that may continue to aid Mississippi's recovery efforts.